 Personal Information Contained in Requests: Requests may contain Personal Information of the Requestor or third parties.
 The Requestor is responsible to ensure compliance with applicable data protection law with respect to the Processing of Personal Information of third parties contained in Requests submitted through the RDRS, as stipulated in the [Terms of Service - Access to and Use of RDRS] (available at: [URL to be inserted]).

-Logging Requestor Information for Reporting Purposes: The RDRS System will log the following data elements for reporting purposes, which may or may not be Personal Information, depending on the type of Requestor.
+Logging Requestor Information for Reporting Purposes: The RDRS System will log the following data elements for the purpose of reporting on the usage of the RDRS System, which may or may not be Personal Information, depending on the type of Requestor.
 The data elements logged may be reported in an aggregated format:

 Requestor;